The Genetics Podcast

 August 19, 2020 • 2368 MIN

 We talk to Peter about Nightingale Health's work with the UK Biobank, including recent research that shows their blood test could be used predict severe COVID19 well before onset of symptoms.
-The company's vision includes not just population-scale research like the UKBiobank, but creating a system that is focused on prevention and early detection rather than treatment.

 EP 43 Diversity in clinical research and COVID19's impact on people with immune conditions with Dr Sonya Abraham.